Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 To view all the operators inside the vertex, double-click the vertices of the job graph.
 You can also point to a specific operator to see more details about the operator.

 Even if Tez is specified as the execution engine, the job graph may not appear if no Tez application is launched.
 This situation might occur because the job doesn't contain DML statements.
 Or because the DML statements can return without launching a Tez application.
 For example,

 SELECT * FROM table1 won't launch the Tez application.

 From the job graph, you can select Task Execution Detail to get structured and visualized information for Hive jobs.
 You may also get more job details.
 If performance issues occur, you can use the view to get more details about the issue.
 For example, you may retrieve information about how each task operates and detailed information about each task (data read/write, schedule/start/end time, and more).
 Use the information to tune job configurations or system architecture based on the visualized information.

 View Hive jobs

 In the most recent release of the tools, you can see what's inside your Hive jobs by collecting and surfacing Yarn logs.
 A Yarn log can help you investigating performance issues.
-For more information about how HDInsight collects Yarn logs, see Access HDInsight application logs programmatically.
+For more information about how HDInsight collects Yarn logs, see Access Apache Hadoop YARN application logs.

 To view Hive jobs:

 Select a job.
-In the Hive Job Summary window, select one of the following:
+In the Hive Job Summary window, select one of the following links: